khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/first-steps.md

 The OpenAPI schema is what powers the two interactive documentation systems included.

 And there are dozens of alternatives, all based on OpenAPI.
-You could easily add any of those alternatives to your application built with **FastAPI**.
+You could easily add any of those alternatives to your application built with **ReadyAPI**.

 You could also use it to generate code automatically, for clients that communicate with your API.
 For example, frontend, mobile or IoT applications.

 ## Recap, step by step

-### Step 1: import `FastAPI`
+### Step 1: import `ReadyAPI`

 ```Python hl_lines="1"
 {!../../../docs_src/first_steps/tutorial001.py!}
 ```

-`FastAPI` is a Python class that provides all the functionality for your API.
+`ReadyAPI` is a Python class that provides all the functionality for your API.

 !!! note "Technical Details"
-    `FastAPI` is a class that inherits directly from `Starlette`.
+    `ReadyAPI` is a class that inherits directly from `Starlette`.

-    You can use all the <a href="https://www.starlette.io/" class="external-link" target="_blank">Starlette</a> functionality with `FastAPI` too.
+    You can use all the <a href="https://www.starlette.io/" class="external-link" target="_blank">Starlette</a> functionality with `ReadyAPI` too.

-### Step 2: create a `FastAPI` "instance"
+### Step 2: create a `ReadyAPI` "instance"

 ```Python hl_lines="3"
 {!../../../docs_src/first_steps/tutorial001.py!}
 ```

-Here the `app` variable will be an "instance" of the class `FastAPI`.
+Here the `app` variable will be an "instance" of the class `ReadyAPI`.

 This will be the main point of interaction to create all your API.